ljw1004/csharpspec/csharp/conversions.md

 int c = (int) b;    // explicit conversion from long to int
 ```

 Some conversions are defined by the language.
-Programs may also define their own conversions (§6.4).
+Programs may also define their own conversions ([User-defined conversions](conversions.md#user-defined-conversions)).

 ## Implicit conversions